Nursing

 Guide to registering for EndNote online (incl.
 Cite While You Write plug-in)

-EndNote demonstration
+EndNote recordings

 Citing and avoiding plagiarism